nbarbettini/okta.github.io/hugo/content/blog/build-secure-todo-app-vuejs-aspnetcore.md

 }
 </style>
 ```
-{% endraw %}

 The Dashboard component is responsible for displaying all the user's to-do items, and rendering an input field that lets the user add a new item.
 In `router.js`, you told the Vue router to render this component on the `/` path, or the root route of the application.

 This component has HTML in the `<template>` section, JavaScript in the `<script>` section, and CSS in the `<style>` section, all stored in one `.vue` file.
 If your Vue components become too large or unwieldy, you can choose to split them into separate HTML, JS, and CSS files as needed.

-When you use {% raw %}`{{moustaches}}`{% endraw %} or attributes like `v-for` in the component's HTML, Vue.js automatically inserts (or **binds**) data that's available to the component.
+When you use `{{moustaches}}` or attributes like `v-for` in the component's HTML, Vue.js automatically inserts (or **binds**) data that's available to the component.
 In this case, you've defined a handful of JavaScript methods in the `computed` section that retrieve things like the user's name and the user's to-do list from the data store.
 That data is then automatically rendered by Vue.
 Don't worry about `$store` and `$auth` yet.
 You'll add these pieces in a few minutes.

 Notice the `components: { TodoItem }` line?
 The Dashboard component relies on another component called TodoItem.
 Create a file called `TodoItem.vue`: